-of Arms to Saint David's College.
-The warrant is held in the college archives
+of Arms to Saint College.
+David's The warrant is held in the University archives

 A full achievement of arms usually displays a shield (properly called a "coat of arms") surmounted by a crest and a helmet of rank, together with a wreath, mantling, supporters and a motto.
 However, it is not necessary for all of these to be used, and the arms of Saint David's College include only the shield and the motto.
-The shield is blazoned i.e. The shield is black (Sable).
-Between four gold (or) cinquefoils in the form of a cross, standing in a niche under a canopy, is a figure representing Saint David in his archbishop's robes.
-He holds a crozier in his right (dexter) hand and a book in his left (sinister).
-All is in gold.
-The motto, in Welsh, is "The word of God is the best learning."
+The shield is blazoned

-(the heraldic term for "described") as
+(the heraldic term for "described") as:

-"Sable between four Cinquefoils in Cross Or a figure representing Saint David standing in his Archiepiscopal Robes in a Niche under a Canopy holding in his dexter hand a Crozie r and in his sinister a Book All Gold together with the Motto Gair Duw Goreu Dysg."
+"Sable between four Cinquefoils in Cross Or a figure representing Saint David standing in his Archiepiscopal Robes in a Niche under a Canopy holding in his dexter hand a Crozier and in his sinister a Book All Gold together with the Motto Gair Duw Goreu Dysg."